noahcgreen/noahcgreen.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a project person with a passion for all things technological.
-I love exploring the world of software, hardware, and the human experience to identify creative and fulfilling projects.
-I've dabbled in a variety of disciplines through my work, courses, and personal projects: robotics, ML/AI, mobile app development, and low-level computer graphics, to name just a few.
+I love to break concepts down and rebuild them as functional tools.
+I've used machine learning to train robots, published research on a novel neural network compression technique, worked in iOS frontend development, built projects from the hardware up, and more.
+I'm drawn to challenges which abstract complex theory into simple, useful, and meaningful technology.

-I received my B.S. from Rutgers University in 2021 with a double major in Computer Science and Mathematics.
+I graduated from Rutgers University in 2021 as a Bachelor of Science in Computer Science and Mathematics.
+My studies focused on artificial intelligence with applications in robotics, linear algebra, and real analysis.

-I pride myself on my ability to pick apart complex topics and uncover their core concepts; it bothers me to interact with a system and not fully understand what's going on under its hood.

-My favorite ways to spend my spare time are playing classical piano, cooking, and making my [factory](https://www.factorio.com) grow.
+In my spare time, I enjoy playing classical music on piano, building electronics and software projects, cooking, and making my [factory](https://www.factorio.com) grow.